javmencia/javmencia.github.io/_pages/about.md

 I am an MSc candidate in Biotatistics at the Dalla Lana School of Public Health at the University of Toronto (UofT).
 I just obtained my B.Sc. in Statistics and Mathematics also from UofT.
 I am highly interested in the applications of machine learning to risk prediction for chronic conditions and causal inference.

-I recently joined the [HIVE Lab](https://www.hivelab-uoft.ca/) for the practicum component of my MSc.
+I recently joined Dr. Zahra Shakeri's [HIVE Lab](https://www.hivelab-uoft.ca/) for the practicum component of my MSc.
 This past summer, I worked at the [ReSTORE Lab](https://www.restore.rehab/) under the supervision of Dr. Nowrouzi-Kia through the Data Sciences Institute's [SUDS program](https://datasciences.utoronto.ca/data-sciences-institute-celebrates-suds-cohort-of-2025-with-showcase/) and Women's College Hospital under the supervision of Dr. David Lim through the Institute of Medical Sciences' SURP.

 Email: j.mencialedo@mail.utoronto.ca